 A seasoned beggar, Bartimaeus waited until just the right moment and then poured every possible ounce of drama into his anguished plea:

 “Jesus, Son of David, have mercy on me!” he howled.

 “Pipe down, Bartimaeus,” hissed the embarrassed townspeople, but the blind beggar called out all the louder.

 In this encounter of a life time, Bartimaeus put all that he knew about Jesus into his heart’s cry, for he had a huge and impossible dream.
 Bartimaeus wanted to see, and he boldly broadcast his deep and urgent need to the only One in the universe who could help him.

-Saying a dream out loud can be intimidating — even frightening.
+Saying our dreams out loud can be intimidating — even frightening.

 It feels vulnerable.

-If you enjoy reading Living Our Days, subscribe to get regular Bible studies and book reviews delivered to your inbox.
-Just enter your e-mail address in the box at the top of this page.
+If you enjoy reading Living Our Days, subscribe to get regular content delivered to your inbox.
+Just enter your e-mail address in the field at the top of this page.